-In addition, we have included estimates from industry analysis where this extends the coverage.
-The Western Australian horse riding strategy reported that recreational horse riding contributed around \$650 million to national GDP and allocated some \$80 million to Western Australia based on 2010 relative shares.
+The Western Australian horse riding strategy reported that national recreational horse riding contributed around \$650 million to national GDP and allocated some \$80 million to Western Australia based on 2010 relative shares.
 It is likely that this estimate is not incorporated within the allocated estimates for household and tourist expenditure.
-We have updated this figure for inflation and more recent ABS participation data to allocate some \$78 million to GDP and \$150 million to spending.
+We have updated this figure for inflation and more recent ABS participation data to allocate some \$11 million to GDP and \$21 million to spending for South Australia.

-Recent reports into trail bikes highlight the spending by participants on their activity.
-The state strategy reported new and old bike sales of \$61 million and \$37 million respectively in 2006.
-We have adjusted these figures for inflation and included new sales of \$77 million.
-The Manjimup feasibility study reported surveyed rider spending figures.
+Recent reports into trail bikes in Western Australia highlight the spending by participants on their activity.
+That state's strategy reported new and old bike sales of \$61 million and \$37 million respectively in 2006.
+It is not clear what the equivalent figure would be for South Australia.
+We have included a pro rata estimate of \$38 million for new bike purchases.
+A feasibility study into a new trail reported surveyed rider spending figures.
 These suggest significant potential benefits from building the trail with riders expected to spend some \$13 million.
-It is not clear whether this spend would be in addition to or partly instead of existing nature-based expenditure in Australia's South West of some \$136 million.
+It is not clear if this spend would be in addition to or partly instead of existing nature based expenditure.